 {194}

-God.| But I think that to reject the thought is a mark of want of conscience and of heart toward God.
+God.¦ But I think that to reject the thought is a mark of want of conscience and of heart toward God.

 It seems to me to be the pretentiousness of human pride at the time when God calls for humiliation and self-abasement.
 If, in such a state, one had felt willing to own in fact and in heart those whom God had manifested to be true elders in the midst of all the flock of God at Geneva, I could but have rejoiced at it.
 Souls alas! have not come to that yet.
 What has been done is far removed from that.
-It is said by them that they *cannot obey* their spiritual leaders, unless a preparatory commission and a popular election had established them as such.
+It is said by them that they cannot obey their spiritual leaders, unless a preparatory commission and a popular election had established them as such.
 On what command is the existence of such commission founded?
 On what command does the election of that

-| When I speak of finding fault, I have no doubt but that fault may be found also with my words, but the expression quoted having been made so public, it becomes needful to give it its true weight, and not to approve that of which God does not approve.Thus far had already passed through the press, when I received from our brother, M. Foulquier, without my having in any way desired it, the following confession, entreating me to insert it in my tract.
+¦ When I speak of finding fault, I have no doubt but that fault may be found also with my words, but the expression quoted having been made so public, it becomes needful to give it its true weight, and not to approve that of which God does not approve. <p>Thus far had already passed through the press, when I received from our brother, M. Foulquier, without my having in any way desired it, the following confession, entreating me to insert it in my tract.
 Many considerations made me hesitate to do so.
-Nevertheless, on the positive entreaty of our brother I did not feel myself at liberty to refuse his request.
-I confine myself then to yielding to his wish, without adding a single observation, but reserve to myself the right to express that which I think with regard to the whole matter, if the occasion demands it.Here is what our brother, M. Foulquier, says:&#8212;&#8220;I acknowledge before the Lord who gives me light, and before His Church, that I have often been the cause of stumbling to many brethren by the inexactness of my words, and I ask pardon for them from all my brethren, publicly humbling myself for this evil which I have wrought, before Christ and all those who confess His name.
-I ask their prayers.[*Signed*] &#8220;J. FOULQUIER.&#8221;
+Nevertheless, on the positive entreaty of our brother I did not feel myself at liberty to refuse his request I confine myself then to yielding to his wish, without adding a single observation, but reserve to myself the right to express that which I think with regard to the whole matter, if the occasion demands it. <p>Here is what our brother, M. Foulquier, says: -- <p>"I acknowledge before the Lord who gives me light, and before His Church, that I have often been the cause of stumbling to many brethren by the inexactness of my words, and I ask pardon for them from all my brethren, publicly humbling myself for this evil which I have wrought, before Christ and all those who confess His name.
+I ask their prayers. <p>[*Signed*] "J. Foulquier."

 {195}